sajomac/AutoTree/README.md

   - Confusion matrices and ROC curves (for classification)
   - PCA clustering plots (when dimensionality reduction is applied)

-### Dimensionality Reduction
+### Saving
-- Automatically applies PCA and Lasso-based feature selection in case of overfitting
+- Saves the model in a desginated folder for future use.

 ## Installation

 ### Requirements
-- Python 3.12 or higher
+- Python 3.11 or higher
 - pip (Python package manager)

 ### Installation Steps